What’s Going Around: Flu, croup, stomach bug, asthma concerns

-WellSpan Pediatric Medicine Physicians across Central Pa. are seeing a stomach bug, flu-like illnesses and even a few cases of influenza, and sore throats.
+WellSpan Pediatric Medicine Physicians across Central Pennsylvania are seeing a stomach bug, flu-like illnesses and even a few cases of influenza, and sore throats.

 UPMC Pinnacle in Camp Hill is seeing croup this week.
 Croup is a viral upper respiratory infection that causes a very barky cough, hoarse voice, sore throat and usually a fever for the first three to five days.
 The cough with croup is worst in the middle of the night and early morning hours.